Ju-On/Offensive-Security/Attacking General: Web Application Enumeration Revised.md

 ## Web Applicaiton Enumeration - Revisisted
 This revisted section will primiarly focus on tools written in GoLang.
+Providing other enumeration methodes as relying on a single tool can either not work in instances or miss important sub-domains.

-#### Assetfinder
+#### 🔴 Assetfinder
 A more modern directory busting tool.
 Requires GoLang to be installed on machine and downnloaded from git

 directory busting use: